|Riding Level||Beginner - Expert|

 Uneven Terrain: If you leave the park and run into bumpy snow then it’s not bad at all.

-Edge Hold: Not much edge hold going on despite the frost bite edges that have an 1/2 mm extension at each binding.
+Edge Hold: Not much edge hold going on despite the frostbite edges that have a 1/2 mm extension at each binding.

 Flex: Very playful and buttery flex from tip to tail.